okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 Using the Org2Org app integration, spokes can add users and give access to shared applications and services through the hub.

 > **Note:** The Org2Org app integration isn't available in Okta Developer-Edition orgs, so you can't use a developer org as a spoke org.
+If you need to test this feature in your Developer-Edition org, contact your Okta account team.

 #### Diagram